llnl/benchpark/docs/add-an-experiment.rst

 ``"rc1"``, ``"rc2"``). ``latest`` is a keyword that will automatically choose the latest release version from the ``package.py``.
 For HPL, the source is a ``tar.gz`` instead of a repository, so we are not able to list a development branch.
-Additionally, we add our GitHub username, or multiple usernames, to record the ``maintainers`` of this experiment.
+Additionally, we add our GitHub username, or multiple GitHub usernames, to record the ``maintainers`` of this experiment.

 .. code::